To provide more clarity, we have renamed Spaces to folders as of Looker 6.20.

 Like search, Popular, and Favorites, boards provide another way to surface and navigate to existing dashboards and Looks stored in folders.

-- People who use boards can organize content for a temporary or permanent team or initiative without moving the underlying content, which is stored in folders.
+- Easily curate dashboards and Looks for a team or initiative without moving the underlying content, which is stored in folders.

 - When someone adds a board to their list, it appears in the scrollable left navigation pane.